benmsec/Mercusys-MB115-4G/README.md

 PWR - Expect around 3.3V when device is plugged in.<br/>
 Full duplex UART needs a minimum of 3 contacts, TX, RX, and GND.<br/>

-If anyone ever follows this as a guide, don't make the rookie mistake that I did and connect RX to RX and TX to TX as you won't receive an output.
-The roles are inversed when connecting to UART reader.
+If anyone follows this as a guide, don't make the rookie mistake that I did and connect RX to RX and TX to TX as you won't receive an output.
+The connections are inverted when connecting to the UART controller.

 <img width="1219" height="911" alt="Image" src="https://github.com/user-attachments/assets/41362e61-3f7b-4052-82d9-74df6f239480" /><br/><br/>